asabuncuoglu13/equitable-ai-cookbook/docs/safety/monitoring-tools.md

 - **Safety Benchmark Testing:** A recent solution [Giskard](https://github.com/Giskard-AI/giskard) can be used to scan a set of ML models (including LLMs) against common vulnerabilities such as hallucinations and privacy breaches following a brute-force example-based strategy.
 [AISI's Inspect AI](https://github.com/UKGovernmentBEIS/inspect_ai) provides a set of tools to evaluate LLM safety.

-With the rapid progress in DL mechanisms, comprehending, evaluating, and interpreting these systems has become challenging.
-In this new era of DL, models consist of billions of parameters and can process vast amounts of data, making it nearly impossible to ensure privacy and security assurance.
+With the rapid progress in deep learning, comprehending, evaluating, and interpreting these systems has become challenging.
+In this new era of advanced data-driven algorithms, AI models consist of billions of parameters and can process vast amounts of data, making it nearly impossible to ensure privacy and security assurance.

 Practitioners can achieve continuous evaluation and monitoring of secure, private, and fair deep learning models through utilising monitoring tools effectively.
 The transparency of the results can also increase the collaboration between data scientists, developers, and domain experts by providing visibility into model monitoring results.
 Below, we summarised the main benefits of these tools from the security, privacy and fairness perspectives: